ECCC-MSC/open-data/docs/msc-data/nwp_ohps/readme_ohps-datamart_en.md

 # NetCDF data for the Operation Hydrodynamic Prediction System (OHPS)

-This page describes the analyses and forecasts data of the [Operation Hydrodynamic Prediction System](./readme_ohps_en.md) available in NetCDF format.
+This page describes analyses and forecasts data of the [Operation Hydrodynamic Prediction System](./readme_ohps_en.md) available in NetCDF format.

 ## Data address